aditya-uniyal/Coursera_Capstone/README.md

 # Coursera_Capstone
-Repository for the IBM data science capstone
+Repository for the IBM data science capstone.
 The project files are in the week 5 folder.